software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .highlight}

+> Use the `@CrossOrigin` annnotation on the REST controller class to allow cross-origin requests from the frontend application.

+{: .highlight}

 > Omit the `@OneToMany` attributes from the JSON response in every entity to avoid cyclic JSON structures by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on the attributes.
 For example:
 >
 > ```java